hdesai17/chemoproteogenomics/README.md

 # Chemoproteogenomics

-_Note: FragPipe GUI is compatible with 2-stage FDR (see bioRXiv X)_
+_FragPipe GUI is compatible with 2-stage FDR (see bioRXiv X)_

+Recommended procesisng is using the GUI with search-compatible database

+## 1. Custom Database Generation

-## 1. MSFragger command-line 2-stage FDR
+## 2. MSFragger command-line 2-stage FDR

  Process .raw MS files with an MSFragger pipeline using Philospher and Peptide Prophet for post-processing with optional IonQuant quantitation.